twisteroidambassador/async_stagger/README.rst

 Also, these two methods do not support the *sock* argument.)
 Another public coroutine ``create_connected_sock`` returns a connected ``socket.socket`` object.

-These methods support additional optional arguments: *delay* and *interleave* control Happy Eyeballs behavior, and *local_addrs* allows specifying multiple local addresses to bind to.
 Check the documentation for details.

+These methods implements many features specified in :rfc:`8305` Happy Eyeballs v2, which extends and obsoletes :rfc:`6555`.
+In particular, asynchronous address resolution, destination address interleaving by family and staggered connection attempts are implemented.

 Happy Eyeballs sounds great!
 I want to use similar logic somewhere else!